islamu-ngo/Identity/README.md

 # ISLAMU Identity

-# Standard Based Centralized Authentication Solution
+# Centralized Authentication for ISLAMU Solutions

 This is the repository for the ISLAMU Identity Solution!